szelingtan/tp/docs/DeveloperGuide.md

 1. Dealing with corrupted data files
     1. Prerequisites: The data folder exists with the JSON file storing the data
     1. Find the JSON file with the data in the `data` folder
-    1. Modify it manually such that it is no longer a valid JSON file (such as unmatching the curly braces)
+    1. Modify it manually such that it is no longer a valid JSON file (e.g. by mismatching the curly braces)
     1. Launch the app and see how it runs

     Expected: Launch the app as normal with a blank list